WildstarCodeworks/CSharp-BinaryTree/README.md

-Created as both a self-educational project and a structure I needed, this binary tree is designed to organize your data in a the expected way, but also carries along a payload of other information that the user determines on initialization.
+Created as both a self-educational project and a structure I needed, this binary tree is designed to organize your data in the expected way, but also carries along a payload of other information that the user determines on initialization.
 In this way a binary tree can also return indices, strings, custom objects, or whatever the author decides.